Textron: ATAC

 Airborne Tactical Advantage Company (ATAC) is a government contractor based in Newport News, Virginia.

 Arctic Cat

-On March 6, 2017, Textron bought out Arctic Cat for US$247M.
-Arctic Cat is a manufacturer of snowmobiles, all-terrain vehicles and side-by-sides.
+On March 6, 2017, Textron acquired Arctic Cat for US$247M.
+Arctic Cat is a manufacturer of snowmobiles, all-terrain vehicles, and side-by-sides.
 Textron operates Arctic Cat as a subsidiary of Textron Specialized Vehicles.

 Bell Textron

 Bell Textron is an American helicopter and rotorcraft manufacturer headquartered in Fort Worth, Texas.

 E-Z-GO

-Acquired by Textron in 1960, E-Z-GO is a designer and manufacturer of light transportation vehicles for golf courses, planned communities, campuses and other uses.
+Acquired by Textron in 1960, E-Z-GO is a designer and manufacturer of light transportation vehicles for golf courses, planned communities, campuses, and other uses.
 Products include electric and internal combustion golf carts, low speed vehicles and other multipurpose utility vehicles under the E-Z-Go, Cushman and Bad Boy Buggy brands.

 Greenlee

 Greenlee Textron is an industrial and electrical tool company headquartered in Rockford, Illinois.
 It was founded in 1862 by brothers Robert and Ralph Greenlee to manufacture their invention, a drill surrounded by four chisel blades, used in making the pockets for a mortise and tenon joint for the furniture industry in Rockford.
 This device is still used in cabinetmaking.
 The brothers later diversified into a variety of hand woodworking tools as well as machinery for making wooden barrels.
 The company was acquired by Textron in 1986.
 Greenlee produces various wire and cable installation tools that are used in a variety of fields.
-On April 18, 2018 Textron announced that it would sell its Greenlee brand to Emerson Electric.
+On April 18, 2018, Textron announced that it would sell its Greenlee brand to Emerson Electric.